The National Industrial Security Program Policy Advisory Committee Charter

-- Official Designation.
-The name of this advisory committee shall be the National Industrial Security Program Policy Advisory Committee (NISPPAC).
+1. Committee's Official Designation.
+National Industrial Security Program Policy Advisory Committee (“NISPPAC” or “the Committee”).

-- Official(s) to Whom the Committee Reports.
-The NISPPAC shall report to the Director, Information Security Oversight Office, National Archives and Records Administration.
+5. Officials to Whom the Committee Reports.
+NISPPAC shall report to the National Archives and Records Administration (NARA).

-- Recordkeeping.
-The records of the committee, formally and informally established subcommittees, or other subgroups of the committee, shall be handled in accordance with General Records Schedule 26, Item 2 or other approved agency records disposition schedule.
+14. Recordkeeping.
+The records of the NISPPAC parent committee, formally and informally established subcommittees, or other subgroups of the Committee shall be handled in accordance with General Records Schedule 6.2 or other approved agency record disposition schedules.
 These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
-552. Recommendations, resolutions, and reports shall be in writing and submitted by the Committee Chairperson.
-The DFO shall also provide the Archivist of the United States with minutes of each Committee meeting.
+552. Recommendations, resolutions, and reports shall be in writing and submitted by the Chairman.
+The DFO shall also provide the Archivist of the United States with minutes of each NISPPAC meeting.